birselg/project1-html/README.md

-This project is coded with html.
+This project coded with html.